This is article #23 out of 50 in The Startup Marketing Playbook.

 Each infographic needs a unique aesthetic.
 What design choices can you make that most effectively highlight the data and tell your story?
 A few considerations:

-- Avoid paragraphs except for the introduction at the top
+- Avoid paragraphs except for the introduction

-- Use colors and different styles to separate sections in a long, scrolling infographic
+- Use different colors and styles to separate sections in a long, scrolling infographic

 4. Use email marketing to drive traffic